YXShi2000/FedMHO/README.md

+**Note: **

-**Note: We use PyTorch with MPI backend for a Master-Worker computation/communication topology.
-Therefore, do not use the "pip install" command to install PyTorch!**
+**We use PyTorch with MPI backend for a Master-Worker computation/communication topology. **

+**The code and environment are based on FedDF: https://github.com/epfml/federated-learning-public-code.**